You may be asking yourself how to do a work-related videoconference from home without looking unprofessional.

 5. Warn anyone around you about your meeting

-Another important videoconference call tip worth mentioning is to inform any possible interrupters about your schedule.
+Another important virtual meeting etiquette tip worth mentioning is to inform any possible interrupters about your schedule.

 This could save you some embarrassment and awkward moments.

-Think of your kids walking in the room, mid-session, screaming that they’ve dropped their favorite toy in the toilet.
+Think of your kids walking into the room, mid-session, screaming that they’ve dropped their favorite toy in the toilet.

 And you’ve got to take it out.
 Immediately.